 Once the preliminary planning is complete, any effective WOMS needs to have a mechanism in place for competently executing the order.
 All the necessary information needs to be shared with the assigned technician or team, and clear instructions should be available for how to proceed with the job.
 Information pertaining to the work should be automatically updated in the system for tracking purposes so any authorized user can see real-time status reports on the progress being made.

 Inventory management features provide new ways to intelligently keep track of parts and service equipment.
 These tools eliminate the need to check manual inventory records before approving a work order, which allows end users to be instantly notified if their requests necessitate a part or piece of equipment that is out of stock or unavailable.
 Software solutions can even automatically create purchase orders for products that aren’t currently in stock.
 This allows facilities departments to be better prepared for the variety of requests they frequently receive.

 9. Consolidate product information within a database.

-Software databases can also be turned into information hubs where authorised parties can instantly see any information about an area or product, including a detailed service history, warranty information, parts lists, and more, that has been worked on.
+Software databases can also be turned into information hubs where authorized parties can instantly see any information about an area or product that was previously worked on, including a detailed service history, warranty information, parts lists, and more.
 In the past, many of these variables had to be manually located (often from multiple locations) and reviewed before the approval of a project; however, now all of this information can be automatically displayed any time a corresponding work order is requested.

 10. Keep stakeholders apprised with notifications.